wdzajicek/athletics-mockup/_posts/2018-05-21-baseball-comes-to-a-close.md

 ---
-title: Baseball Comes to a Close
+post_title: Baseball Comes to a Close
 date: 2018-05-21 09:00:00
 categories:
   - baseball